-4.6.
+4.5.
 Installation of the Local Area Network

-Four 10/100 Mbps Ethernet devices can be directly connected to the router, further devices can be attached via an additional Ethernet switch.
+Up to two 10/100 Mbps Ethernet devices can be directly connected to the router, further devices can be attached via an additional Ethernet switch.
 Please ensure that the connector has been plugged in properly and remains in a fixed state, you might otherwise experience sporadical link loss during operation.
-The L/A (Link/Activity) LED will lit up as soon as the device has synced.
-If not, it might be necessary to configure a different link setting as described in chapter 5.3.2 The S (Speed) LED is on when the link speed is 100 Mbit/s.
-It's off when the link speed is at 10 Mbit/s.
+The Link/Act LED will lit up as soon as the device has synced.
+If not, it might be necessary to configure a different link setting as described in chapter 5.3.2.